 When Ellen Killoran wrote about the Montauk Monster for the Observer in 2008, an acquaintance told her that Montauk is a place “with a lot of secrets.”

-For reporter Drew Grant, there’s nothing else to do but accept the fact that the legend of the Montauk Monster will live on unsolved.
-“It’s going to be one of those mysteries forever.”
+For reporter Drew Grant, there’s nothing else to do but accept the fact that the legend of the Montauk Monster will remain unsolved: “It’s going to be one of those mysteries forever.”

-After learning about the Montauk monster, read about 17 real-life monsters and the truth behind each.
-Then, learn about the Flatwoods Monster.
+After learning about the Montauk Monster, read about 17 real-life monsters and the true stories behind them.
+Then, learn about the infamous Flatwoods Monster.